llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * OpenACC 3.1 is unclear about handling of a `bytes` argument equal to zero.
 In that case, Clacc implements `acc_malloc` as a no-op and returns a null pointer.
-        * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
-Clacc allocates and frees on the host in that case.
+        * OpenACC 3.1 does not specify special behavior for shared memory.
+As in the case of discrete memory, Clacc allocates and frees on the current device.
     * `acc_copyin`, `acc_create`, `acc_copyout`,
       `acc_copyout_finalize`, `acc_delete`, `acc_delete_finalize`; and
       aliases `acc_present_or_copyin`, `acc_pcopyin`,